Instructions for Applying for the PhD in Communication Sciences and Disorders

 PhD program applications will be accepted throughout the year with review dates of October 1, February 1, and June 1.
 Applications submitted by February 1 will be considered for funding to begin in the following Fall semester.

 The following materials must be included with each application:

-Statement of Personal Goals: Applicants are also required to submit a personal statement that describes their research interests and professional goals as specifically as possible.
-The statement should also clearly identify a faculty member in Communication Sciences and Disorders to serve as a mentor for PhD training.
+Statement of Personal Goals: Applicants are also required to submit a personal statement that describes their research interests, previous experiences, and professional goals as specifically as possible.
+The statement should also clearly identify (and articulate a fit with) a faculty member in Communication Sciences and Disorders to serve as a mentor for PhD training.
 Applicants are strongly encouraged to investigate the research activities of faculty members in the program and to make contact with possible mentors to discuss the possibility of a mentoring relationship before submitting a formal application.
-The personal statement will be evaluated to help determine the fit between the applicant's interests and the expertise of any proposed faculty mentors.
-This statement must be written by the applicant without copying from any other source.
-It should be sent directly to Dr. Oller via email.
+The personal statement will be evaluated to help determine the fit between the applicant's interests and expertise of the faculty mentor(s).
+This statement must be original and written solely by the applicant.
+It should be uploaded within the section labeled "Supporting Documentation" in the CSDCAS application.

-Contact Information: Applicants should submit contact information indicating where they can reliably be reached from the time of application up to the time they may matriculate.
+Contact Information: Applicants should submit contact information indicating where they can be reached reliably from the time of application up to the time they may matriculate.

 Additional Application Instructions for International Students

 The UoM is authorized under Federal law to enroll non-immigrant alien students on the F-1 student visa.
 We accept only students with the equivalent of a U.S. bachelor's degree—16 years of formal schooling.